wzbozon/DKAudioPlayer/README.md

 #DKAudioPlayer

 Audio player component for iOS (both iPhone and iPad) with neat and flexible interface design.
+It can be added as a header view to the table view.

 ##GIF demo